FlightControl-Master/MOOSE/docs/Usage_Guide.md

 # 4) Demonstration Missions

-The framework comes with [demonstration missions](https://github.com/FlightControl-Master/MOOSE_MISSIONS), that you can try out and helps you to code.
+The framework comes with demonstration missions which can be downloaded [here](https://github.com/FlightControl-Master/MOOSE_PRESENTATIONS/releases), that you can try out and helps you to code.
 These missions provide examples of defined use cases how the MOOSE framework can be utilized.
 Each test mission is located in a separate directory, which contains at least one .lua file and .miz file.
 The .lua file contains the mission script file that shows how the use case was implemented.
 You can copy/paste code the code snippets from this .lua file into your missions, as it will accellerate your mission developments.
 You will learn, see, and understand how the different MOOSE classes need to be applied, and how you can create more complex mission scenarios by combining these MOOSE classes into a complex but powerful mission engine.

-These exact demonstration missions are also explained at the demo videos in the YouTube channel.
+Some of these exact test missions are also demonstrated in a video format on the [YouTube channel](https://www.youtube.com/channel/UCjrA9j5LQoWsG4SpS8i79Qg).